IgorVaryvoda/varyvoda.com/content/posts/2019-03-13-7-powerful-ecommerce-a-b-test-ideas-to-try-today.md

 🕓 Effort: minutes

-Reviews are super important.
+The importance of reviews has been [proven](https://www.shopify.com/blog/15359677-why-online-store-owners-should-embrace-online-reviews) long ago.

+Test platforms like [Yotpo](https://www.yotpo.com/) to see where it gets you.

 # 4. No Coupon Fields

 🕓 Effort: minutes
 📈 Impact: high

-A coupon field at checkout can actually backfire.
+A coupon field at checkout can  backfire.
 People see it and try to find a discount code for your store, and people wandering off isn't really a good thing.

 Give it a try, the results might surprise you.

 # 5. Countdown timers